ClawBank

 • list_self_custody_tracked_tokens / add_self_custody_tracked_token / remove_self_custody_tracked_token

-• send_usdc_on_base — send USDC on Base (gas-sponsored); args to_address, amount
+• send_usdc_on_base — send USDC on Base (gas-sponsored); args to_address, amount ("all" sends the full balance)

 • create_topup_link — card/Apple Pay funding link; optional amount (default "20")